ranveerdhaliwal03/LogAnomalyDetection/README.md

 While Isolation Forest provided a solid balance between scalability and interpretability, we also considered more sequence-aware models to enhance accuracy:

-Markov Chains: Model the transition probabilities between log templates, flagging anomalies when unlikely or unseen transitions occur.
+- **Markov Chains**: Model the transition probabilities between log templates, flagging anomalies when unlikely or unseen transitions occur.

-LSTM-based Predictors (DeepLog-style): Train a neural sequence model to predict the next event in a sequence; if the observed event is outside the predicted set, it is marked anomalous.
+- **LSTM-based Predictors (DeepLog-style)**: Train a neural sequence model to predict the next event in a sequence; if the observed event is outside the predicted set, it is marked anomalous.

 We chose Isolation Forest as the initial implementation because it is lightweight, interpretable, and robust across datasets, making it a practical starting point.
 However, the Markov and LSTM approaches represent natural next steps for improving the system’s ability to capture complex temporal dependencies.

+---

 ## Architecture